-A written follow-up notice must be submitted to the SERC and LEPC as soon as practicable after the release.
+A written follow-up notice must be submitted to the SERC or the TERC and LEPC as soon as practicable after the release.
 The follow-up notice must update information included in the initial notice and provide information on actual response actions taken and advice regarding medical attention necessary for citizens exposed.